 Coronary angiography

-Coronary angiography is an x-ray examination of the coronary arteries, which are the tubes a few millimetres wide that lie on the outside surface of the heart and take blood to the heart muscle.
+Coronary angiography is an examination of the coronary arteries Coronary Arteries lie on the outside of the heart and take blood to the heart muscle.
+These vessels are only a few millimetres wide.
 Just as an engine needs petrol, the heart needs blood to do its job of pumping blood around the body.

-Slow build-up of fatty plaque within the artery wall can cause the artery to narrow, leading to reduced blood flow.
-Sudden changes in the plaque may cause angina (a sudden intense pain in the chest caused by momentary lack of adequate blood supply to the heart muscle) to worsen or may cause a heart attack.
+Coronary artery stenosis is the narrowing of a coronary artery.
+Slow build-up of fatty plaque within the artery wall can cause the artery to narrow, reducing blood flow.
+Sudden changes in the plaque may cause angina to worsen or may cause a heart attack.

-Other tests performed during the coronary angiogram include measuring pressures within the heart chambers, checking function of some of the valves and checking how well the heart muscle is pumping.
+Coronary angiography identifies the presence, extent and location of coronary artery narrowings.
+Other tests performed during the coronary angiogram include measuring pressures within the heart chambers, checking function of some of the valves and checking how well the main pumping chamber (left ventricle) is working.

 The first image shows a normal Left Coronary Artery (LCA) which supplies blood to the left side of the heart.
 The second image shows disease (arrows) in the Right Coronary Artery (RCA) which supplies blood to the right side of the heart.